Strengthera™

 Strengthera™ Muscle Maintenance+Vitality is PLT Health Solutions' botanical blend of Sphaeranthus indicus flower head and Mangifera indica stem bark extracts — clinically validated for improving muscle strength, endurance, and physical function specifically in adults aged 55+.

-The clinically studied dose for Strengthera™ is 650 mg/day; significant results beginning at 4 weeks.
-Always follow product labeling and consult a healthcare provider for personalized dosing recommendations.
+The clinically studied dose is 650 mg/day; significant results beginning at 4 weeks Always follow the product label and check with a healthcare provider for personal advice.